 With hyperthyroidism, the Maine Coon’s thyroid secretes too much thyroxine, which increases its metabolism.
-This causes the cat to burn through calories much faster, which may lead to being underweight.
+This causes the cat to burn calories faster, potentially causing them to be underweight.

-Ultimately, this will keep the cat from getting big.
+Ultimately, this will prevent your Maine Coon cat from growing big.

 Runt Of The Litter

-Relative to their siblings, runts usually grow up to be small.
+Relative to their Maine Coon siblings, runts usually grow up to be small felines.